ciphermodelabs/ciphercore/reference/main.md

 ## Minimum of an array

-Given an array of integers, their minimum is computed.
+Given an array of unsigned integers, their minimum is computed.
 The serialization binary generates the following graph corresponding to the tournament method.
 Note that each `Min` operation is performed elementwise on arrays of 32-bit elements.